johnsonjo4531/type-graphql-issue-interface-extensions/readme.md

 ## More on the Underlying Issue

-The following `someMetadata: true` is missing from this interface type's extensions when you try and get the metadata from the query.
+The following `someMetadata: true` is missing from this **InterfaceType**'s extensions when you try and get the metadata from the query.

 **src/User.ts**
 ```ts